Jim Renner

 Jim Renner (born October 31, 1983) is an American professional golfer.

 Early life and amateur career

-Renner was born in Boston, Massachusetts.
+Renner was born in Boston.
 He attended Bishop Feehan High School in Attleboro, Massachusetts for high school.
-For college, he attended the University of Oklahoma and Florida's Johnson & Wales University where he won the 2005 NAIA Championship.
+He went to the University of Oklahoma in Norman, and Johnson & Wales University in Miami, where he won the 2005 NAIA Championship.

 Professional career

 Renner earned his 2011 PGA Tour card by finishing T-22 at 2010 PGA Tour Qualifying School.
 He made the cut in 11 in 22 tournaments in 2011.
 He was demoted to the Web.com Tour.
 He finished 17th on the 2013 Web.com Tour regular season money list to earn his 2014 PGA Tour card.

-In 2016, he was medalist at the Web.com Tour qualifying school to regain his Web.com Tour card for 2017.
+In 2016, he was a medalist at the Web.com Tour qualifying school to regain his Web.com Tour card for 2017.